arunsingh28/Doc-multi-share/README.md

 - user will be anonymous no one can trace the message and time.
 - every message or text will disapper after refresh the page or *reload* [Text](https://doc.vegihub.in)  not store any message or *data*
+- on single click you can copy the whole text or message (usefull in mobile)